 “Your mother has fallen in an accident.
 She’s in a coma.”

-The words coming from his father were unexpected, it didn’t even register in his head.
+The words coming from his father were so unexpected, it didn’t even register in his head.

 “What?”
-Sure, he hadn’t asked about the whereabouts of his mother or how she was doing.
-He could just visit her after this meeting, visit her with his lovely daughter.
+Sure, he hadn’t asked about the whereabouts of his mother or how she was doing all these years, but he could just visit her after this meeting.
+Visit her with his lovely daughter.
 Seeing Alden not behave that differently from usual, Galen had not given it any more thoughts.

 “Take a seat, we have much to go through.”
 The aging man simply straightened out the documents on the table.
 Giving them three taps on the table.
 Tap, tap, tap.